staas-io/community/docs/file-manager.md

 ## Functionalities

-Staas.io's File Manager offers you unparalleled control over your stack's system files.
+Staas.io's File Manager offers you complete control over your stack's system files.
 With this feature, you gain the ability to perform a variety of essential actions, ensuring a seamless and efficient file management experience.
 Here's what you can do:

 1. **Copy**:
 Easily duplicate files and directories within your stack, allowing you to maintain multiple versions or create backups effortlessly.